jacecotton/viewable/README.md

 import {view} from "./click-counter.view.js";

 class ClickCounter extends ViewableComponent(HTMLElement) {
-  static observedAttributes = ["label"];
+  // Define props as observed attributes. static observedAttributes = ["label"];

+  // ...or as regular properties decorated with @observable.
   @observable() count = 0;

   constructor() {
     super();
     this.attachShadow({mode: "open"});
-    this.attachView(view);
+    // Attach a view function used as the shadow DOM template. this.attachView(view);
   }

+  // @action methods are auto-bound and passed to the view to use as
+  // handlers for inline events.
   @action() increment() {
     this.count++;
   }

+  // @effect methods run in response to prop updates (listed as dependencies).
   @effect(["count"]) debugCount(last) {
     console.debug(`this.count updated from ${last.count} to ${this.count}`);
   }